South America

 The most unified region in the world

-There are 12 countries in South America, which probably represent the most unified region globally: Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Guyana, Paraguay, Peru, Suriname, Uruguay and Venezuela.
+With its 12 countries, South America is arguably the most unified region on the planet: Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Guyana, Paraguay, Peru, Suriname, Uruguay and Venezuela.
 The historical connections, which were united by the Spanish crown after many scattered pre-Columbian civilizations (with the exception of Brazil and Guyana), were later consolidated through sports activities and economic cooperation among the new established countries.

 The numerous attractions of South America make it challenging to select the favorite one.